dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 228
 This problem was asked by Twitter.

-<br>Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
+Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
 For example, given `[10, 7, 76, 415]`, you should return `77641510`.

 [Solution](Day228.cpp)
 - - - -